Access to reliable and relevant information is crucial for making informed decisions and staying ahead of the competition.

 Think back to your high school or college days.
 When you were assigned to write a paper, you most likely turned to many articles on Google or textbooks as helpful resources.
 That action was a type of desk research.

-Heck, you are technically conducting desk research by reading this article right now.
+Heck, you are technically conducting secondary research by reading this article right now.

 Desk research may come in the form of web searches, online platforms, industry reports, or even physical books.